Appointments

 Non-urgent advice: The right person will see you now.

 Here at Park Lane Surgery we have a range of skilled and qualified staff working alongside our GPs, available to see patients.
-As a result, our receptionists may ask you a few questions related to your query to make sure you get the right treatment, this could be:
+As a result, our receptionists may ask you a few questions related to your query to make sure you get the right treatment, this could be with a GP or a different member of the healthcare team:

 Practice Nurse - Practice nurses work in our practices to assess, screen, treat and educate patients, and help doctors give medical care.